andresprincipe/dataengineering_final_team7/README.md

 - `dags/` contains Airflow DAGs used for automated data extraction, transformation, and refresh pipelines.

 # Instructions
+- Download the docker .yml file to a designated folder.
+- Go into your computers terminal, and change directories to that folder to run your .yml file

-... add Docker install instructions with appropriate commands ...
+- Once in the folder with .yml folder run "docker-compose -f docker-compose.api.snippet.yml up -d" ... add Docker install instructions with appropriate commands ...

 ... add any aditional set up instructions ...